harsha-simhadri/big-ann-benchmarks/t3/README.md

 #### Recall_Leaderboard

 This leaderboard leverages the standard recall@10 vs throughput benchmark that has become a standard benchmark when evaluating and comparing approximate nearest neighbor algorithms.
-We will rank participants based on recall@10 at the baseline qps threshold for each dataset.
+We will rank participants based on recall@10 at 2K qps por each dataset.
 The evaluation framework allows for 10 different search parameter sets and we will use the best value of recall@10 from the set.

 The final ranking will be based on an aggregation over the individual dataset rankings.
 The aggregation formula is as follows: [TBD]